Health District (Miami): Hospitals and research institutes

 The Health District is the center of Miami's medical, research and biotechnology industries, and as such is home to many of the city's largest hospital systems.
 The largest is the public hospital, Jackson Memorial Hospital, which also has two branch hospitals in northern and southern Miami-Dade County.
 Jackson has affiliations as teaching hospitals with the University of Miami's Miller School of Medicine since 1952 and more recently with Florida International University's Herbert Wertheim College of Medicine.
-Other hospitals include: Miami VA Medical Center, University of Miami Hospital (formerly Cedars Medical Center), and Holtz Children's Hospital.
+Other hospitals include: Miami VA Medical Center, University of Miami Hospital (aka UHealth Tower, previously Cedars Medical Center), and Holtz Children's Hospital.

 Some of the research institutes in the Health District are: